 Collins Surname Meaning, History & Origin

-of English origin.
+Collins may be of Irish or of English origin.
 The name origins in each case are different:

 Collins Resources on

 Collins in Eastern Kentucky